 60% Water Removed

 Because you start with regular milk and evaporate off 60% of the liquid, what you end up with is a thicker version of milk.
-It’s creamy and creamier than milk, but it’s not cream – but if you cool it down in the freezer for half an hour then you can even whip evaporated milk into a cream-like dessert topping.
+It’s creamy and creamier than milk, but it’s not cream – but if you cool it down in the freezer for half an hour then you can even whip evaporated milk into a cream-like dessert topping, which is why it’s a perfect mix for Dream Topping / Dream Whip in the US.

 Can Sizes and Conversions: